careagain-org/careagain-webapp/README.md

 - Predefined components and templates for rapid development.
 - Dockerized setup for consistent development and deployment environments.
 - Integration-ready with backend services and databases.
+- Focused on fostering collaboration in the medical device ecosystem.

 ## Project Structure